• Skip to primary navigation

 How to serve:

-You can serve this dish as a side dish for holiday meals like for Thanksgiving or Christmas.
-It's also easy enough to make and can be served for weeknight dinners.
-This dish also taste good when served cold so it can be used as a Brussels sprouts salad.
+You can serve these maple cranberry Brussels sprouts as a side dish for holiday meals like for Thanksgiving or Christmas dinners.
+I love pairing it with other sides like gluten free scalloped potatoes and honey glazed parsnips and carrots.
+This vegetable dish can also be served as a side with weeknight dinners and it also tastes good when served cold so it can be eaten as a Brussels sprouts salad.

 How to store: